This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.

 • Includes the date you were seen by a professional

-• Explains the impact on your ability to complete your assessment
+• Explains the impact on your ability to complete your assessment.

-Applications without evidence will not be considered.
+Applications without supporting evidence or incomplete applications will not be approved.

-Acceptable documentation includes:
+Acceptable Evidence and Documentation includes:

 • Local medical certificate from an AHPRA-registered health practitioner

-• Online medical certificate from an AHPRA-registered telehealth service
+• Online medical certificate from an AHPRA-registered Telehealth service

 • Hospital admission/discharge papers